jdcloudcom/en/documentation/Marketplace/Marketplace/Service-Related/PLUS-Meeting-Document.md

 3.5	 Information Query
 3.5.1	 Meeting Information Query
-Enterprise administrators view the meetings created by enterprise users, and view meeting and participation status Select “Information Query > Meeting Information” to display the interface as shown in the figure 3.5.2	 Meeting Statistics
+Enterprise administrators view the meetings created by enterprise users, and view meeting and participation status Select "Information Query > Meeting Information" to display the interface as shown in the figure 3.5.2	 Meeting Statistics
 When the enterprise administrator wants to view the meeting of all the hosts under his/her own site, he/she can use the meeting statistics:
 1.	 click **Information Query > Meeting Statistics** on the left menu bar.